antaldaniel/sr_website/content/project/observatory/index.md

 the Competitiveness of Enterprises and SMEs (COSME).

 * The [Cluster Observatory](http://www.clusterobservatory.eu/) of the Center for Strategy and Competitiveness at the Stockholm School of Economics, which started out originally as the European Cluster Observatory.

-* [CEEMID](https://ceemid.eu/) is a data integration system that could provide to be a model and starting point of building a [European Music Observatory](https://documentation.ceemid.eu/index.php?title=European_Music_Observatory) based on open data, open-source software using best statistics, data science and AI practices.
-CEEMID has created thousands of high-value, hard music industry indicators using open data sources, industry data sources, surveys and various APIs to relevant other data sources.
-(More on [ceemid.eu](https://ceemid.eu/) website.)

-CEEMID is aiming to transfer thousands of indicators and a verifiable, open-source software that creates them to the European Music Observatory to give Europe-wide acces timely, reliable, actionable statistics and indicators for the music industry, policymakers and music professionals.
-(Read more about our [data coverage](https://documentation.ceemid.eu/index.php?title=Main_Page#Data_Coverage))

-Satellite Report is aiming to support this transition, and at the same time, create new data products for other creative industries.
-See [our call for partners](http://demoobservatory.ceemid.eu/).

 ## Open source, open data, open collaboration